HrachYeghiazaryan/Book-Recommender-System/README.md

+Milestone 4 update

+1) The front-end and back-end engineers jointly deployed the dashboard.
+2) The future plans are, if we will manage to do that during this course

+update the search system so that it takes as input also books.
+Moreover,

+we have ideas of integraton of chatGPT to generate descriptions for the

+books.
+The updated system will work the way that it will take a book from

+a much larger database, and suggest books like that from Zangak database.

+From business point of view it will have a larger application scale.

+---

 Milestone 3 update

 1) The front-end and back-end engineers jointly completed the implementation of the

 dashboard.
 The storage for embeddings will be a directory where they will be saved, so

 no additional work is needed for that step.
 The materials concerning dashboard can be

 found in the directory dashboard.
 Additionally, we provide the link to figma: